-Manually powered vessels usually have the right of way over motor-boats.
+Manually powered vessels usually have the "right of way" over motor-boats.
 Motorboats should stay clear of manually powered vessels and should not create a wake that may cause them trouble.
-Manually powered vessels must yield right of way when overtaking motorboats and when a motorboat is at anchor.
+Manually powered vessels must yield the "right of way" when overtaking (passing) motorboats and when a motorboat is at anchor.

 In overtaking and passing situations, the boat being passed has the right of way, and the passing boat is required to stay clear.
-When two boats are crossing paths, the boat on the left must slow down and allow the boat on the right to cross.
+When two boats are crossing paths, the boat on the left must slow down and allow the other boat to pass.
 When meeting another boat head-on, stay to the right.
-In narrow channels, boats underway must stay right of the middle of the channel.
-On rivers, boats traveling downstream have the right of way.
+In narrow channels, boats underway must stay to the right of the middle of the channel.
+On rivers, boats traveling downstream usually have the "right of way" over boats travelling upstream.

-SPEED AND PROXIMITY: R651-225-2
+IS THERE A SPEED LIMIT ON THE WATER?
+R651-225-2

-A wakeless speed is required within 150 feet of another vessel, a person in or floating on the water, a water skier (except one you are towing), a shore fisherman, a launching ramp, a dock, or a designated swimming area.
+A wakeless (idle) speed is required within 150 feet of another vessel, a person in or floating on the water, a water skier (except one you are towing), a shore fisherman, a launching ramp, a dock, or a designated swimming area.

-WAKELESS SPEED: 73-18-2(15)
+WHAT IS WAKELESS SPEED?
+73-18-2(15)

-An operating speed at which the vessel does not create or make a wake or white water trailing the vessel.
+Wakeless (idle) speed is an operating speed at which the vessel does not create or make a wake or white water trailing the vessel.
 This speed is not to exceed 5 mph.

-NEED MORE BOATING SAFETY INFORMATION?
+DO YOU NEED MORE BOATING INFORMATION?

-Contact the Utah Division of Parks and Recreation's Boating Program for a complete copy of the boating laws and rules, additional boating safety information, a free home study course or other boating safety classes at:
+Contact Utah State Parks and Recreation for a copy of the brochure Highlights of Utah's Boating Laws and Rules, additional boating information, a home study boating safety course, or other boating safety classes at: